I used to have this friend who said,

 He was right, though, in a way.
 I didn’t have to try.
 I can’t help it.
 I “see” Jesus everywhere.
 Where most people might see a bucket of broken, potentially dangerous, shards of glass, I see beautiful colors coming together to make a sun-catcher in a vase.
 Then I see people I know–myself included–who are also broken and potentially dangerous, but through whom the light of Jesus can shine so that together we’re beautiful.
 And so is He.

 I don’t think this way of seeing makes me anything special.
 I don’t think I’m the only person who sees Jesus everywhere.
 But I also know that some people don’t, or can’t.
-The Pilgrimage might be the culmination of a middling-length life of noticing Jesus more and more, in the mundane and the extraordinary, and the desire of that life (seriously, I’ve wanted this since I was a little girl) for all people–myself included–to see and know and experience and love Jesus “in everything all the time.”
+The Pilgrimage might be the culmination of a middling-length life of noticing Jesus more and more, in the mundane and the extraordinary, and the desire of that life for all people–myself included–to see and know and experience and love Jesus “in everything all the time.”
 Maybe the Pilgrimage is a work in hope, an attempt at gathering more and more of us broken and dangerous pieces of glass into the sun catcher, so Jesus can shine through us and show that we are beautiful.
 And so is He.